 Canon 5DMark III

-Canon 1DX II
+Canon 1DX II (On loan from Canon Professional Services.)

 (I’m bringing two bodies so that I don’t have to switch lenses out in the cold.
 That said, depending on how far we have to walk, and the weather, I may forgo carrying both.
 We’ll see.)

 Canon EF 100-400mm f4.5-5.6L IS II USM à This will be my workhorse lens.
 Long enough to capture the action but light enough that I’ll be able to hand hold it.
 I will use this with the 1DX II for most of the time because it has a faster frame rate and if I am lucky to get some polar bear action, it will be ideal.]
+(On loan from Canon Professional Services.)

 Canon EF 70-200mm f/2.8L IS USM à a great lens for almost any circumstances.
 It’s fast and has a beautiful bokeh.
 It’s also great for portraits, FYI.
 [Will use this with the 5D]

 Canon EF 16-35mm f/2.8L III USM à I love the versatility of this lens.
 I often shoot 35mm for street photography and candid, and the 16mm I’ll use for landscapes and astral photography.
 If I’m lucky, I’ll see the Northern Lights!
-[Will use this with the 5D]
+[Will use this with the 5D] (On loan from Canon Professional Services.)

 Benro Tripod –I’m bringing this for night photography and if I’m lucky, the Aurora Borealis.
 Depending on how the polar bear sightings pan out, I may use it on the tundra to give myself a break from hand holding.